LinusReuter/lemon_markets_sdk/README.md

 This is a Python SDK for accessing the Lemon Markets API.
 API documentation can be found here: https://docs.lemon.markets

+> Note: [lemon.markets](https://lemon.markets) is in closed beta and this SDK is a work in progress.
+>
+> Pull requests to expand the SDK or improve its reliability are welcome.

 ## Installation

 ```